anicat167/Anicat_remake/README.md

 # Anicat_remake
-**This a remake of Anicat repo so I can easily manage on this project**
+**This is a remake of Anicat repo so I can easily manage on this project**

 **After this project final I will upload all files to the main Anicat repo**